 Paper invoices can easily be lost in transit between departments or buried in filing cabinets, while spreadsheets or shared drives make it difficult to track or retrieve documents as soon as needed.

 In addition to organizational challenges, invoices can be accidentally paid twice if the same invoice is submitted in different formats, such as both paper and email.
-Without automated checks in place, duplicate entries may go unnoticed, causing overpayments and in a worst-case scenario, skipping intentional vendor fraud that targets around 56% of U.S. companies yearly.
+Without automated checks in place, duplicate entries may go unnoticed, causing overpayments and, in a worst-case scenario, skipping intentional vendor fraud that targets around 56% of U.S. companies yearly.

 No matter how you view it, manual approval processes are inherently inefficient and prone to costly errors.
 The potential risks of mistakes and delays often outweigh any hesitation to use automation, especially when it can offer significant benefits for your company and finance team.

-How Automation Improves Invoice Approval Process
+How Automation Improves the Invoice Approval Process

 Automation has long been a powerful solution for many challenges associated with manual invoice approval processes.
 By leveraging advanced technologies like AI and machine learning, finance teams can automate time-consuming and repetitive tasks within accounts payable management, simplifying workflows and improving efficiency: